fnqureshi/EVAAIDeepLearning/README.md

-A neural network trained to identify the emotions of the users from selfies.
+A neural network trained to identify the emotions of the users from front facing selfies.